-So let’s break it down to something manageable.
-If you’re someone who is just starting out in his/her career, or perhaps you’ve worked for a time and now you want to master a new field, chances are you’re spending the bulk of your day working for an income.
-You probably have other responsibilities and interests too, like grocery shopping, cleaning your house or apartment, and socializing from time to time.
+Let's break it down to something manageable.
+If you're someone who is just starting in career, or perhaps you've worked for a time, and now you want to master a new field, chances are you're spending the bulk of your day working for an income.
+You probably have other responsibilities and interests, too, like grocery shopping, cleaning your house or apartment, and socializing from time to time.

-This is exactly what mentoring offers: a way to accelerate the learning of knowledge and the gaining of wisdom required to become a master in your career.
+Mentoring offers a way to accelerate learning and gaining the wisdom required to become a master in your career.
 In a way, your mentor has already done the bulk of the work for you.
-They’ve spent innumerable hours building a career and learning the dos and don’ts of success.
+They've spent innumerable hours building a career and learning the dos and don'ts of success.
 Their wisdom is first-hand, not gleaned from a book, and their experience is real and tangible.
-What’s more, you can ask them questions and present scenarios, thereby gaining knowledge that would otherwise be difficult to get from a book.

-No matter how many hours you decide to spend becoming a master in your chosen career, it’s the quality of time that matters far more than the quantity.
-There’s no arguing that practice plays a huge role in success, so you should study the ins and outs of your field and read up on best practices and case studies.
-But consider bolstering your studies by enlisting the aid and guidance of a mentor, a trusted professional who can transfer the hours they’ve invested in their own career directly to you.
-You’ll surpass the limits of theory and take your career progression in your own hands.
+There's no arguing that practice plays a huge role in success, so you should study the ins and outs of your field and read up on best practices and case studies.
+But consider bolstering your studies by enlisting the aid and guidance of a mentor, a trusted professional who can transfer the hours they've invested in their career directly to you.
+Then, you'll surpass the limits of theory and take your career progression into your own hands.